Quick Guides - The Bath Blend Baseline Templates for Moodle

 Certainly, it is no coincidence that most online learning providers (such as Wiley – Bath’s chosen partner) use clear, consistent and well-structured courses to guide online learners through content and activities.
 Well-structured content, that makes clear to students what they are expected to do and by when, can support students to work independently (when accompanied by a course-wide approach to developing independent and active learning).
 Clear and consistent availability of information enables also students to better understand and locate course content and resources, their assessment deadlines, and how and when they need to communicate with tutors and fellow students.
 This in turn can lead to students asking fewer questions of staff as the information they need is visible and easy to find.

-No, the new templates are on an opt-in basis, but they are highly recommended.
+No, the templates are on an opt-in basis, but they are highly recommended.
 If you opt-in, the TEL team will create you a new blank course with the relevant template applied, for you populate with content (either new or existing).
 The templates can not be applied to existing Moodle pages.

-As a Course Team, please read and discuss the Key Developments and Key Decisions information below, and take a look at the new Moodle Templates at the bottom of the page.
-Once the course Team have reflected on their approach to CASE on their Moodle pages, and have decided as a Team if they wish to use the new templates or not, please contact the TEL team using our online form, ideally via a course leader/contact.
+As a Course Team, please read and discuss the Key Developments and Key Decisions information below, and take a look at the Moodle Templates at the bottom of the page.
+Once the course Team have reflected on their approach to CASE on their Moodle pages, and have decided as a Team if they wish to use the templates or not, please contact the TEL team using our online form, ideally via a course leader/contact.

 Moodle Unit template online guide